xiyori/babelia.meaning/README.md

 # babelia.meaning
-[Babel image archives](https://babelia.libraryofbabel.info/) meaning search tool built upon OpenCV framework.
+Meaning search tool for the [babel image archives](https://babelia.libraryofbabel.info/) built upon OpenCV framework.

 The main concept is to select pixels with the same color from a babelia image.
 Then the selected pixels coordinates can be used to automatically generate or manually draw line patterns.